EzeOnoky/Project-Base-Learning-6/README.md

 *sudo blkid*

-The UUID in above print out is what you will use to populate the FSTAB
+The UUID in above print out is what you will use to populate the FSTAB.
+NB - UUID is equivalent to the created LV

 *sudo vi /etc/fstab*